efdevcon/devcon-website/src/content/dips/en/DIP-0.md

 ---
-Summary: "DIP stands for Devcon Improvement Proposal.
+Summary: 'DIP stands for Devcon Improvement Proposal.
 A DIP is a proposal put forth by members of the community describing a desired new feature or process to improve Devcon.
 A DIP should be concise and provide as much information as possible as well as a rationale for the proposal.

 The DIP author is responsible for making the case for a proposed DIP, and community members will be able to comment on it.
-It is up to the Devcon Team to choose which proposals are considered, reviewed, and accepted."
+It is up to the Devcon Team to choose which proposals are considered, reviewed, and accepted.'
 Github URL: https://github.com/efdevcon/DIPs/blob/master/DIPs/DIP-0.md
 DIP: 0
 Title: DIP Purpose and Guidelines